meghanclownfish/Nucella-lapillus-genome/1_extraction/README.md

 13. precipitate DNA by leaving in –80°C freezer for 40 min
 14. spin for 20 min @ 13,000 rpm / 16,627 rcf
 15. remove/discard supernatant by gentle pipetting
-16. gently add 1000 μL of cold 70% ethanol to wash the pellet (do not mix, dribble down side of tube)
+16. gently add 1000 μL of cold 70% ethanol to wash the pellet
 17. remove the ethanol
 18. air-dry the pellet (but not to completion): remove as much ethanol as possible by subjecting the tube to a quick spin in the microcentrifuge and removing residual ethanol.
 Let sit open to the air for a few minutes.